Stability of the Active Flux Method in the Framework of Summation-by-Parts Operators: Introduction

 Two ways how the point values can be updated in time have emerged.
 Initially (e.g., in \cite{vanleer77,eymann13}) , it was proposed to use a short-time (approximate) solution of the initial-value problem (IVP) of the conservation law.
 Such an approach is appropriate for many equations (see \cite{eymann2011active,barsukow18activeflux} for scalar conservation laws and for hyperbolic systems of conservation laws in one spatial dimension) and the resulting method is a one-stage method.
 The solution of the IVP naturally includes upwinding which is helpful for stability upon explicit integration in time.
 Since it is quite challenging to find short-time (approximate) third-order accurate solutions for multi-dimensional systems of conservation laws, it was proposed in \cite{abgrall23,abgrall23a} to complement a semi-discrete version of the cell average update with an ordinary differential equation (ODE) for the point value and to integrate both in time using a standard Runge-Kutta method \cite{abgrall2023combination,abgrall2023extensions,abgrall2025semi}.

-The aim of this paper is to provide the first stability analysis of a semi-discrete Active Flux scheme using the framework of summation-by-parts~(SBP) operators.
+The aim of this paper is to provide the first energy stability analysis of a semi-discrete Active Flux scheme using the framework of summation-by-parts~(SBP) operators.
+The Active Flux method distinguishes itself through its low dissipation and dispersion property (\cite{roe21}).
+Especially in multiple space dimensions it has structure preserving properties that are unrivaled by comparable schemes: it maintains vortical structures even on coarse cells, it preserves stationary states, it is asymptotic preserving without changing the scheme (\cite{barsukow24affourier}).
 SBP operators are used to mimic the integration-by-parts rule on the discrete level.
+Energy stability of the resulting numerical schemes is then analyzed using matrix properties of the involved SBP operators.
 For a good grasp on this concept, we recommend the review papers \cite{svard2014review,fernandez2014review}.
 By the SBP property, the continuous energy stability analysis for a given partial differential equation can be transferred to a (semi\nobreakdash-)discrete energy stability analysis of the numerical scheme.
 Thus, energy stability may be ensured for a variety of PDEs when augmented with appropriate numerical boundary conditions, e.g., via simultaneous approximation terms~(SATs) first introduced in \cite{carpenter1994timestable}.

-Discrete derivative operators with a SBP property have originally been considered and developed in the context of finite difference schemes for hyperbolic and parabolic problems, see, e.g., \cite{kreiss1974finite,strand1994summation,carpenter1994timestable,olsson1995_I,olsson1995_II,nordstroem2009stable}, with the aim to construct high-order accurate, conservative and stable numerical methods for hyperbolic and parabolic PDEs including variable coefficient equations and nonlinear hyperbolic conservation laws.
+Discrete derivative operators with an SBP property have originally been considered and developed in the context of finite difference schemes for hyperbolic and parabolic problems, see, e.g., \cite{kreiss1974finite,strand1994summation,carpenter1994timestable,olsson1995_I,olsson1995_II}, with the aim to construct high-order accurate, conservative and stable numerical methods for hyperbolic and parabolic PDEs including variable coefficient equations and nonlinear hyperbolic conservation laws.
 More recent investigations also focus on SBP operators within various popular classes of numerical schemes, e.g., finite volume schemes \cite{nordstrom2001finite,nordstrom2003finite}, continuous finite element \cite{hicken2016multidimensional,hicken2020entropy,abgrall2020analysisI}, discontinous Galerkin~(DG) schemes \cite{gassner2013skew,carpenter2014entropy,ortleb2017akinetic,chan2018discretely}, flux reconstruction~(FR) schemes \cite{huynh2007flux,vincent2011newclass,ranocha2016summation}, as well as meshless methods \cite{hicken2024constructing}.
 In addition, SBP operators based on general function spaces have been constructed in \cite{glaubitz2023summation,Glaubitz2023_2,Glaubitz2024_1,Glaubitz2024_2}.